Estadio Tomás Adolfo Ducó

-The Estadio Tomás A. Ducó is a stadium in Argentina, located in the Parque Patricios neighborhood of Buenos Aires.
-The stadium is the home ground of Club Atlético Huracán and has a capacity of 48,314.
+The Estadio Tomás A. Ducó is a football stadium in Argentina, located in the Parque Patricios neighborhood of Buenos Aires.
+The stadium is the home ground of Club Atlético Huracán and has a capacity of 48,340 spectators.

-Inaugurated in 1924 and totally refurbished in 1947, the stadium was named after lieutenant colonel Tomás Adolfo Ducó, president of Club huracán in three periods (1938–45, 1949, 1952–54) and regarded as the most notable chairman in the history of the institution, apart of being the promoter of the stadium's reconstruction in the 1940s.
+Built between 1941 and 1947, the stadium was named after lieutenant colonel Tomás Adolfo Ducó, president of Club Huracán in three periods (1938–45, 1949, 1952–54) and regarded as the most notable chairman in the history of the institution, as he was the promoter of the stadium's reconstruction in the 1940s.

+In 2024, Club Atlético Huracán drew an average home attendance of 30,362.
+All their home games took place at the Estadio Tomás Adolfo Ducó during that league season.

 History

 Jorge Newbery

 The first field of C.A.
-Huracán was a land on Arenas street that belonged to the Municipality of Buenos Aires.
-The club rented that land from 1911 to 1913, when the Municipal authorities forced the club to leave the land and to establish in another place.
-In 1914 Huracán moved to Chiclana avenue, near to San Lorenzo de Almagro venue on La Plata Avenue.
+Huracán was land on Arenas Street that belonged to the Municipality of Buenos Aires.
+The club rented that land from 1911 to 1913, when the Municipal authorities forced the club to leave and establish in another place.
+In 1914 Huracán moved to Chiclana Avenue, near to San Lorenzo de Almagro's home on La Plata Avenue.
 Playing its home games there, Huracán won its first Primera División titles in 1921 and 1922.
-One year later, Huracán left that field.
+One year later, Huracán left that home.

-In August 1924, the club rented a land on the corner of Amancio Alcorta and Luna in Parque Patricios.
+In August 1924, the club rented land on the corner of Amancio Alcorta and Luna in Parque Patricios.
 The venue, inaugurated in a match v Colón de Santa Fe, had a capacity for 12,000 people and was named after Argentine aviator Jorge Newbery, from whose balloon the club had taken inspiration for its badge.
 Newbery would also a usual collaborator of the club and even honorary president.
 Huracán played its home games there when the club won the 1925 and 1928 league titles.
 By the mid-1930s, the stadium had increased its capacity to near 40,000.

-The stadium had also a concrete-made race track for motorcycle racing, also used for track cycling.
+The stadium also had a concrete race track for motorcycle racing and track cycling.
 Competitions were held during the 1920s and 1930s.

-In April 1939 the club acquired the land –at a cost of $ 700,000– to remodel the stadium.
+In April 1939, the club acquired the land – at a cost of $ 700,000 – to remodel the stadium.
 The National Government granted C.A.
 Huracán a loan to build its new home venue.